-Anadyrskiy BayWeighing anchor early, you are invited to join the expedition staff and crew on the bridge for introductory briefings as you sail toward the Bering Straits, through the Anadyr Estuary famed for its Beluga Whales.
+Anadyrskiy BayWeighing anchor early, you are invited to join the expedition staff and crew on the bridge for introductory briefings as you sail toward the Bering Strait, through the Anadyr Estuary famed for its beluga whales.

 Yttygran, Nuneangan and Arakamchechen IslandsYttygran Island is home to the monumental ancient aboriginal site known as Whale Bone Alley, where the ship makes a landing.
 Constructed from immense whale jawbones and skulls to form arches, the site is of international archaeological importance.
-On the lookout for Grey Whales, cruise by Nuneangan and Arakamchechen Islands where seabirds nest and Walrus can be found.
+On the lookout for gray whales, cruise by Nuneangan and Arakamchechen Islands where seabirds nest and walrus can be found.

-Cape Dezhnev / Uelen VillageThe north easternmost point of the Eurasian continent, it is sometimes possible to see the coast of America from this remote and lonely outpost.
+Cape Dezhnev / Uelen VillageThe northeasternmost point of the Eurasian continent, it is sometimes possible to see the coast of America from this remote and lonely outpost.
 It’s a steep scramble up the rocky beach to an abandoned Soviet border guard base and a monument to Semyon Dezhnev, the brave 17th century seafarer who lends the cape his name.
-Experience a warm welcome by Chukchi villagers whose traditional lifestyle remains largely unchanged by the passing centuries and are treated to a precious collection of sculptures, bone-carvings and artwork.
+Experience a warm welcome by Chukchi villagers whose traditional lifestyle remains largely unchanged by the passing centuries, complete with a precious collection of sculptures, bone-carvings and artwork.

-Wrangel and Herald IslandsYour itinerary on this portion of the trip varies depending on ice and weather conditions, but with a multitude of migrating birds to spot and the commanding presence of Polar Bears and their cubs to hold our attention, your days here are sure to be busy.
+Wrangel and Herald IslandsYour itinerary on this portion of the trip varies depending on ice and weather conditions, but with a multitude of migrating birds to spot and the commanding presence of polar bears and their cubs to hold our attention, your days here are sure to be busy.
 This is the essence of expedition cruising.
-There are many landings you can make to search out wildlife like Snowy Owls and Snow Geese, Ivory Gulls, the powerful Musk Ox and herds of Reindeer.
-Diverse Arctic landscapes from sweeping tundra of wildflowers in summer riot to sea cliffs housing rookeries of noisy seabirds underline this area as a Nature Reserve of international significance.
-This is also a chance to visit historic Dragi Harbour where early explorers endured terrible winters after their steamship was crushed by ice.
+There are many landings you can make to search out wildlife like snowy owls and snow geese, ivory gulls, the powerful musk ox and herds of reindeer.
+Diverse Arctic landscapes, from sweeping tundra of wildflowers in summer to sea cliffs housing rookeries of noisy seabirds, underline this area as a Nature Reserve of international significance.
+This is also a chance to visit historic Dragi Harbor where early explorers endured terrible winters after their steamship was crushed by ice.

 Kolyuchin InletSo huge that it is visible from satellite photos, this inlet contains vast numbers of waterfowl and migratory waders.
-Visit the spit of land near the inlet’s mouth and find a wild, desolate landscape that is strangely beautiful; its dunes and tidal areas are home to the mighty Emperor Goose and extremely rare Spoon-billed Sandpiper.
-Grey Whales frequent the area and you may be fortunate to spot them feeding only a stone’s throw from shore.
+Visit the spit of land near the inlet’s mouth and find a wild, desolate landscape that is strangely beautiful; its dunes and tidal areas are home to the mighty emperor goose and extremely rare spoon-billed sandpiper.
+Gray whales frequent the area and you may be fortunate to spot them feeding only a stone’s throw from shore.